intel/neural-compressor/docs/tutorial.md

 As for model, LPOT abstract a common API, named [lpot.experimental.common.Model](../lpot/experimental/common/model.py), to cover the case in which model, weight, and other necessary info are separately stored.
 Refer to [model](./model.md) to learn how to use it.

-Postprocess is treated as a specical transform by LPOT which is only needed when a model output is mismatching with the expected input of LPOT built-in metrics.
+Postprocess is treated as a special transform by LPOT which is only needed when a model output is mismatching with the expected input of LPOT built-in metrics.
 If a user is using a custom metric, the postprocess is not needed as the custom metric implementation needed ensures it can handle the model output correctly.
 On the other hand, the postprocess logic becomes part of the custom metric implementation.

 The example below shows how to enable LPOT on TensorFlow mobilenet_v1 with a built-in dataloader, dataset, and metric.